Internal Communication in International Companies: Succeeding

 The Right Use of Video and Interaction

 Video remains very useful internationally, especially for leadership messages, sensitive transformations, and celebration moments.
 But it must be short, contextualized, and accompanied.
-A video without a space for reaction remains a monologue.
+A video without space for reaction remains a monologue.

-Here is an example of a format that illustrates this logic of visual and collective animation:
+Here’s an example of a format that illustrates this logic of visual and collective animation:

 What Works Better Than Simple Dissemination